renedarioherrera/ASU/ASB_500_Qualitative_Data_Analysis.md

 - promote a three dimensional portrayal of the participant, from interviews, field notes, observations, research literature,
 - interviews generate transcript data suitable for transformation into one person reflections.
 - dialogue shows character interaction and interplay

+# Week 3: Building and Applying Codebooks

+## video lecture

+### key terms

+- codes; short hand notations for themes
+- codebooks; organized lists and definitions of themes
+- coding; act of linking themes to chunks

+### Types of codes

+- thematic; link themes with instances of data
+- structural codes; describe characteristics of the data